-- You may also be able to work towards relevant Scottish Vocational Qualifications (SVQs) such as Advice and Guidance at Levels 2 to 4.
+You may also be able to work towards relevant Scottish Vocational Qualifications (SVQs) such as Advice and Guidance at SCQF Levels 7 and 8.

-- The Child Poverty Action Group runs a range of courses in Glasgow.
-These include a 5-day introduction to welfare rights and a number of one-day courses on specific benefits.
+The Child Poverty Action Group runs a range of courses in Glasgow.
+These include welfare rights courses and a number of one-day courses on specific benefits.
 They also offer training in negotiating skills and representing at appeal tribunals.

 With experience and further training, you may be able to become a co-ordinator, trainer or manager with an advisory project or an advice centre.

 You could also become self-employed as a trainer in the advice sector.

 You could specialise in areas covering debt and finance, patient care, housing, or alcohol and drug related problems.